FungusGaming/xen-electronic-exercise/README.md

 ## Contributing

 No contributing allowed.
 This project is for owner.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors